benc-uk/food-truck/README.md

 ### Limitations, Known Issues & Backlog

 - The query for finding nearby trucks is _extremely_ suboptimal and a borderline hack.
 Switching to a database service with spatial support like Cosmos, PostgreSQL or Azure SQL should be the highest priority.
+- Fix the leaky/poor abstraction in the database spec & improve the unit testing method.
 - ~~Auth key to Azure Maps should be fetched with API, not baked into frontend code.~~ DONE!
 - GitHub Actions for CI & CD
   - ~~Automate builds~~ DONE!